 A radome’s typical role is to provide a weatherproof enclosure transparent to radar.

 Breaking away from the conventional ‘golf ball’ radome, the elongated shape complements the sweeping organic curves of the cruise terminal’s featured roofs.

 This particular design brought about a number of challenges associated with a complex wind environment and structural and radio frequency compliance, all complicated by the requirement to install the structure almost 50m above ground level.

 The composite radome and its supporting internal steelwork platform is subject to typhoon wind and dynamic loads and must therefore be constructed to tight tolerances, whilst light enough for easy installation.

-Using well-established marine skills for an onshore project, BMT's involvement helped the customer succeed in accomplishing a challenging and unusual project whilst also delivering an iconic design.
+Using well-established marine skills for an onshore project, our involvement helped the customer succeed in accomplishing a challenging and unusual project whilst also delivering an iconic design.

-The structural design and fabrication of the radome combined the analytical, design and project management capability of BMT.
+The structural design and fabrication of the radome combined the analytical, design and project management capability of our business.